 FIS-I 430 Forensic Genetics (3 cr.)
-P: FIS-I 420 or instructor consent.
+P: FIS-I 420 with a C or better, or instructor consent.
 Spring.
 This course is a continuation of FIS-I 420 and will go into more detail about the structure of DNA, the application of molecular biology techniques for the determination of individual identity.
 The materials learned will encompass broader topics such as immunology, molecular biology, genetics, population genetics and statistics.